-- 1. the learner must have failed to satisfy the promotion requirements of either Grade 10 or Grade 11, and repeated either Grade 10 or Grade 11; - 2. the learner must have passed the Language of Learning and Teaching (LoLT) and any other three of the seven subjects offered; (Life Orientation included).
-If the Home Language is the LoLT, then only for these criteria, a 30% mark will be accepted; - 3. the learner must have attended school on a regular basis.
-Absenteeism in excess of 20 days, without a valid reason, will disqualify the learner from being progressed; and - 4. the learner must have complied with prescribed School Based Assessment (SBA) requirements for that academic year.
+- 1. The learner must have failed to satisfy the promotion requirements of either Grade 10 or Grade 11, and repeated either Grade 10 or Grade 11; - The learner must have passed the Language of Learning and Teaching (LoLT) and any other three of the seven subjects offered; (Life Orientation included).
+If the Home Language is the LoLT, then only for these criteria, a 30% mark will be accepted. - The learner must have attended school on a regular basis.
+Absenteeism more than 20 days, without a valid reason, will disqualify the learner from being progressed; and - 4.
+The learner must have complied with prescribed School Based Assessment (SBA) requirements for that academic year.

-NB: The learner must satisfy all of the above criteria to be progressed to the next grade.
+NB: The learner must satisfy all the above criteria to be progressed to the next grade.